Certified Business Exit Consultant® (CBEC®)

 Class #9: Pulling it all Together, Review / Exam Prep

-As a final step in the training process, all CBEC® applicants will travel to Boston for a live review, practice management and networking session in preparation for the final exam.
+a final step in the training process, all CBEC® applicants can travel to Boston for a live review, practice management and networking session in preparation for the final exam.
 The live review is also broadcast.

 (Please note a $350.00 application fee is applicable for all submissions)